The Lord Will Make a Way

-The Lord Will Make a Way is the 14th studio album by Al Green and his first gospel album, released in 1980.
+The Lord Will Make a Way is a studio album by American musician Al Green, released in 1980.
+It was his first gospel album.

-Critical reception
+The song "The Lord Will Make a Way" was written by Rev. Thomas A. Dorsey.

+Reception

 The album won a Grammy in the category of Best Soul Gospel Performance, Traditional.
 The title track was also Grammy nominated in the category of Best Soul Gospel Performance, Contemporary.